Raya Azebo

-Raya Azebo (simply known as Raya; is a district in the Tigray Region f Ethiopia.
-Located at the eastern edge of the Ethiopian highlands, the administrative center of this district is Mekoni.
-Other towns in Raya Azebo include Alemata, Weyra Wuha, and Chercher.
+Raya Azebo is a district in the Tigray region of Ethiopia.
+The administrative center of this district is Mekhoni.
+Other towns in Raya Azebo include Kukufto, Bala, and Chercher.

 History

 Air raids during the civil war of the 1980s

 During the Ethiopian Civil War, on 9 September 1989, Chercher was bombed by the Ethiopian Air Force 148 people were killed and over 100 wounded.
 On 12 September 1989, the village of Gerarsa (northeast of Mekhoni) was bombed and four people were wounded.

 Administrative Boundaries

 The territory of Raya-Azebo is located in the southern part of Tigray.
-It borders the Wello region of the Amhara state.
+It borders the region of the Tigray state.